tarikbouari/School-library-app/README.md

 # School-library-app

->This is a school library App with a relational database where users can insert data and make queries.
-Build with ruby and PostgreSql.
+>School library App  is a console application with a relational database where users can insert books , person and make some queries.
+Build with ruby.

 ## Live Demo